moamenibrahim/moamenibrahim/README.md

 Welcome to my github profile!
 I like developing new software apps in various fields, loves Machine learning and AI and a DevOps enthusiast.

+- 🖖 I’m currently building a ray-tracing engine using Vulkan for fun!
 - 🔭 I’m currently working on full stack applications, microservices and reinforcement learning
 - 👯 I’m looking to collaborate on open source tools
-- 🌱 I’m currently learning event streaming and graphDB applications using my hobby project
+- 🌱 I’m currently learning event streaming services, graphQl and graphDB applications in my free time.
-- 📫 How to reach me: any means of contact you would like :wink:
+- 📫 How to reach me: any means of contact you would like 😄

 [![Moamen's github stats](https://github-readme-stats.vercel.app/api?username=moamenibrahim&theme=dark&show_icons=true)](https://github.com/moamenibrahim)